-- Athlete used a Prohibited Substance or Prohibited Method, and that it is unlikely to find the passport abnormal assuming any other cause". - 60.
+- or pathological condition, and it is highly likely that it was caused by the use of prohibited substances or prohibited methods". - 59.
 As pointed out above, Rule 33 of the 2012-2013 IAAF Rules outline the methods, by which the IAAF may establish facts and presumptions as proof that an Athlete has committed an Anti-Doping Rule Violation.
-It is specifically stated that facts related to Anti-Doping Rule Violations may be established "by any reliable means including, but not limited to, ... conclusions drawn from longitudinal profiling such as the Athlete's biological passport and other analytical information". - 61.
+It is specifically stated that facts related to Anti-Doping Rule Violations may be established "by any reliable means including, but not limited to, ... conclusions drawn from longitudinal profiling such as the Athlete's biological passport and other analytical information". - 60.
 In the present proceedings, neither the ARAF, nor the Athlete has submitted any claims, arguments, or evidence at all.
-For that very reason, none of the Respondents have expressed a general or specific doubt regaring the reliability of the ABP or the findings in the seven samples submitted in the period from 2009 to 2012. - 62.
-Although, the Respondents have refused to participate in these proceedings, it is nevertheless the duty of the Sole Arbitrator to ensure that the IAAF has fulfilled its burden of proof pursuant to Rules 33 (1), (2), and (3) of 2012-2013 IAAF Rules. - 63.
-Firstly, the Sole Arbitrator observes that the ABP has been generally accepted as a reliable and accepted means of evidence to assist in establishing Anti-Doping Rule Violations.
-This has been confirmed in legal literature and in a number of CAS cases relating to blood doping, see e.g. CAS 2010/A/2174, para 9.8, CAS 2016/O/4469, para 137, CAS 2016/O/4463, para 90, and CAS 2016/O/4481, para 133. - 64.
-Secondly, after having evaluated the evidence brought forward by the IAAF in these proceedings, in particular the Expert Panel's unanimous opinions referred to above, the Sole Arbitrator finds it to be convincingly established by the IAAF that the Athlete engaged in blood doping practices throughout the period between August 2009 and November 2012. - Thirdly, the Sole Arbitrator is satisfactorily convinced that the Athlete generally had high levels 65. of HGB on the eve of competions, whereas her base level of HGB appeared to be much lower as shown by the samples taken, when the Athlete was not competing. - Against this background, the Sole Arbitrator finds that the IAAF successfully has established 66. that the Athlete has violated Rule 32.2 (b) of the 2012-2013 IAAF Rules. - ab) Analysing Question 2 - Having established that the Athlete has committed an Anti-Doping Rule Violation pursuant 67. to Rule 32.2(b) of the 2012 IAAF Rules, the Sole Arbitrator will now deal with the issue of sanctions (in particular (a) the period of ineligibility and (b) disqualification). - Period of Ineligibility - 68.
-The Sole Arbitrator notes that the IAAF has requested that CAS imposes a sanction of up to four years of ineligibility of the Athlete in accordance with Rule 40.2 and 40.6 of the 2012 IAAF Rules.
+For that very reason, none of the Respondents have expressed a general or specific doubt regarding the reliability of the ABP or the findings in the 24 samples submitted in the period from 2011 to 2015. - 61.
+Although, the Respondents have decided not to participate in these proceedings, it is nevertheless the duty of the Sole Arbitrator to ensure that the IAAF has fulfilled its burden of proof pursuant to Rules 33 (1), (2), and (3) of 2012-2013 IAAF Rules. - Firstly, the Sole Arbitrator observes that the ABP has been generally accepted as a reliable and 62. accepted means of evidence to assist in establishing Anti-Doping Rule Violations.
+This has been confirmed in a number of CAS cases relating to blood doping, see e.g. CAS 2010/A/2174, para 9.8, CAS 2016/O/4469, para 137, and CAS 2016/O/4463, para 90. - 63.
+Secondly, after having evaluated the evidence brought forward by the IAAF in these proceedings, in particular the Expert Panel's unanimous opinions referred to above, the Sole Arbitrator finds it to be convincingly established by the IAAF that the Athlete engaged in blood doping practices throughout the period from 2011 - 2013. - 64.
+Thirdly, the Sole Arbitrator is satisfactorily convinced that the Athlete generally had high levels of HGB in close proximity to major competitions, whereas his base level of HGB appeared to be much lower as shown by the samples taken, when the Athlete was not competing. - 65.
+Against this background, the Sole Arbitrator finds that the IAAF successfully has established that the Athlete has violated Rule 32.2 (b) of the 2012-2013 IAAF Rules.

+Analysing Question 2 b)

+- Having established that the Athlete has committed an Anti-Doping Rule Violation pursuant 66. to Rule 32.2(b) of the 2012 IAAF Rules, the Sole Arbitrator will now deal with the issue of sanctions in particular (a) the period of ineligibility and (b) disqualification. - Period of Ineligibility ba) - The Sole Arbitrator notes that the IAAF has requested that CAS imposes a sanction of up to 67. four years of ineligibility of the Athlete in accordance with Rule 40.2 and 40.6 of the 2012